modm-io/modm/docs/src/guide/installation.md

 ## Linux

-For Ubuntu 18.04LTS, these commands install the basic build system:
+For Ubuntu 20.04LTS, these commands install the basic build system:

 	sudo apt-get install python3 python3-pip scons git sudo apt-get --no-install-recommends install doxygen
 	pip3 install modm

-scons now works with Python 3.
-Unfortunately, Ubuntu still defaults to Python 2.
+!!! warning "Use Python 3!"
+	Ubuntu 18.04LTS unfortunately defaults to Python 2, however, our SCons tools require Python 3.
 For a less intrusive way to run all scons scripts with Python 3 add this to your `.bashrc` or `.zshrc`:

 		alias scons="/usr/bin/env python3 $(which scons)"

+	If you get errors about missing `pyelftools`, check that you're really running SCons with Python 3!

 Install the AVR toochain: